 GET THE FIT – this take home test requires no preparation and you only need to do one sample.
-Follow the instructions included in your kit then bring your completed sample along with your requisition within 2-3 days (sooner the better) to any of the health centres in the communities; Dawson or Watson Community Hospital; or to Whitehorse General Hospital lab for more accurate and faster results.
-If the results are abnormal your primary care provider will arrange for a colonoscopy.
+Follow the instructions included in your kit then bring your completed sample along with your requisition within 2-3 days (sooner the better) to any of the health centres in the communities; Dawson or Watson Community Hospital; or to Whitehorse General Hospital lab.
+Whitehorse General Hospital lab will analyze your sample and send your results to your primary health care provider.
 There are many reasons for a positive FIT test results, cancer or pre-cancerous signs is just one of them.
 If your results are normal you will receive a letter from the program to re-invite you to screen in two years.

 What is colorectal cancer?

 Who is at risk?

-- Who have inflammatory bowel disease (e.g., ulcerative colitis or Crohn’s disease)
+- You have inflammatory bowel disease (such as ulcerative colitis or Crohn’s disease)